Orange River: Course

 The Orange rises in the Drakensberg mountains along the border between South Africa and Lesotho, about 193 km west of the Indian Ocean and at an altitude of over 3,000 m.
 The extremity of the Orange River inside Lesotho is known as the Senqu.
 Parts of the Senqu River freeze in winter because of the high altitude.
 This creates droughts downstream, which mainly affect goat and cattle production.

 The Orange River then runs westward through South Africa, forming the south-western boundary of the Free State province.
 In this section, the river flows first into the Gariep Dam and later into the Vanderkloof Dam.
 From the border of Lesotho to below the Vanderkloof Dam, the river bed is deeply incised.
 Further downstream, the land is flatter, and the river is used extensively for irrigation.

 At the western point of the Free State, southwest of Kimberley, the Orange meets with its main tributary, the Vaal River, which forms much of the northern border of the province.
 From here, the river flows further westward through the arid wilderness of the southern Kalahari region and Namaqualand in the Northern Cape province to meet with Namibia at 20°E longitude.
 From here, it flows westward for 550 km, forming the international border between the province and Namibia's ǁKaras Region.
 On the border, the river passes the town of Vioolsdrif, the main border post between South Africa and Namibia.

-In the last 800 km of its course, the Orange receives many intermittent streams, and several large wadis lead into it.
+In the last 800 km of its course, the Orange receives many intermittent streams (such as the Fish River), and several large wadis lead into it.
 In this section, the Namib Desert terminates on the north bank of the river, so under normal circumstances, the volume of water added by these tributaries is negligible.
 Here, the bed of the river is once again deeply incised.
 The Augrabies Falls are located on this section of the Orange, where the river descends 122 m in a course of 26 km.

 The Orange empties into the Atlantic Ocean between the small towns of Oranjemund (meaning "Orange mouth") in Namibia and Alexander Bay in South Africa, about equidistant between Walvis Bay and Cape Town.
 Some 33 km from its mouth, it is obstructed by rapids and sand bars and is generally not navigable for long stretches.

 The river has a total length of 2432 km.